funkhaus/wordpress-theme-boilerplate/README.md

 ### PHP
 4 space tabs.
 Everything indented.
 New lines for anything opening or closing.
 New line for major code separations.
+Always use <?php (not <? or <?=),

 ```
 <div>